Sylvia Safdie: Early life and education

 Sylvia Safdie was born in Aley, Lebanon, on August 17, 1942, to her parents Leon and Rachel Safdie.
-She was born into a Jewish family, the youngest of three siblings.
+She was born into Syrian Jewish family, the youngest of three siblings.
 Her eldest brother, Moshe Safdie (born 1938) is an architect, and her other brother, Gabriel Safdie (born 1940) is a poet and literature teacher.
 She spent her early childhood years in Mount Carmel, Israel, but at age eleven, her family moved from Haifa, Israel to Montréal, Québec in 1953.
 She married, had two children, worked as a dental assistant and travelled.
 At the age of 26 while recovering from an operation she turned to painting.
 Safdie obtained her Bachelor of Fine Arts Degree at Concordia University, in Montreal, Québec, in 1975.
-Safdie currently resides and works in her sixteen-thousand-square-foot home in Montreal, Québec, which was shared with John Heward, who was an active artist and her life partner until his death in 2018.
+Safdie resides and works in her home in Montreal, Québec, which was shared with John Heward, who was an active artist and her life partner until his death in 2018.